Counseling for Children, Teens, & Parents

 With new patients, I recommend starting with once a week to gain momentum; after that, we can increase or decrease frequency as needed.

 Both options are available, though in-person sessions can provide better results with children to allow for different types of therapeutic activities and connection with them.
-However, I do understand that often your personal safe space works best for open conversations, and I am happy to accommodate virtual sessions across the state of Virginia.
+However, I do understand that often your personal supportive environment works best for open conversations, and I am happy to accommodate virtual sessions across the state of Virginia.

 There is no simple answer to this question.
 Some clients finish within 3 months, and some stay for years.
 Change takes time, especially when there is a significant trauma background.
 At the same time, we don’t believe in doing therapy for the sake of doing therapy.
 We want you to feel better and move on!
 I will continuously check in with you on treatment goals and your progress.
 When you feel ready, I will cheer you on to start the next chapter of your life.